SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical3.rst

 A new folder will be created under *results/session3/GATA4_Targets*.
 It will contain the file *GATA4_Hits.bed*.
 This is our candidate region file which we will need for the next steps.

-2.1 Target genes - Nearest gene
+Step 2.1: Target genes - Nearest gene
 =================

 For linking the nearest gene to a region we make use of the BedTools command closest, or more precisely the `Python implementation <https://daler.github.io/pybedtools/autodocs/pybedtools.bedtool.BedTool.closest.html>`_ of it.
 For each candidate region we will find the closest TSS.
 We created a file with the 5' TSS of genes in which *closest* will search in.
 To get the list with the IDs of all closest genes execute: ::